EpocDotFr/todotxtio/README.md

 todos.append(todotxtio.Todo(text='A todo in its simplest form!'))

-# Updating the completion of the first todo in the todos list
+# Updating the completion of the first todo in the todo list (plain Python syntax)
 todos[0].completed = True

 # Adding a new todo